cncf/techdocs/assessments/0010-etcd/etcd-issues.md

 Here is an outline of the recommended changes to the etcd documentation.
 Proposed issues to be added to the project repo follow.

 - Complete and update instructional documentation.
   - Describe etcd's user roles (personas).
+Split the Operator persona into two: For standalone etcd installations, and for Kubernetes backstore installations.
   - Convert tutorials to tasks.
 The "tutorials" as presented in the current doc are actually granular tasks.
 Document key tasks as procedures rather than tutorials.
+  - Document or link to Kubernetes backstore installation procedures.
-  - Document Kubernetes and Linux installation procedures.
+  - Document Linux installation procedures.
   - Update and clarify quick start and new user workflows.
   - Revise the Installation guide.
   - Make the Developer Guide task-oriented.
   - Make the Operations Guide task-oriented.
-  - Going forward, write release notes for each major and minor release.
 - Reorganize the documentation.
   - Make instructional documentation (tasks and procedures) easier to find by putting them in their own section (like the tutorials currently are).
   - Move *project* documentation (documentation for OSS contributors) to the etcd GitHub repo.
 Move *product* documentation (documentation for those who use the etcd software, in any capacity) to the technical documentation in the website repo.